FormidableLabs/victory-docs/src/screens/docs/components/victory-voronoi-container/ecology.md

 ### onActivated

 The `onActivated` prop accepts a function to be called whenever new data points are activated.
-The function is called with the parameter `points`-- an array of data objects.
+The function is called with the parameter `points`, an array of data objects.

 *example:* `onActivated={(points) => filterList(points)}`

 ### onDeactivated

-The `onDeactivated` prop accepts a function to be called whenever previously activated points are  The function is called with the parameter `points`-- an array of active data objects.
+The `onDeactivated` prop accepts a function to be called whenever points are deactivated.
+The function is called with the parameter `points`, an array of the newly-deactivated data objects.

-*example:* `onDeactivated={(points) => filterList(points)}`
+*example:* `onDeactivated={(points) => removeFromList(points)}`

 ### labels